Raed Salah: 2011 arrest in the United Kingdom

 After entering the UK on 28 June 2011, Salah was detained the same day.
 He was due to attend a Palestine Solidarity Campaign meeting with Labour MPs Jeremy Corbyn, Yasmin Qureshi, and Richard Burden.
 He requested to be released on bail, while awaiting the outcome of court proceedings, despite the Home Office Secretary's decision to bar him from the country, was granted on 15 July and he was released three days later.
 The conditions for his release included wearing an electronic tag, observing a night-time curfew, reporting to immigration officials, and refraining from public-speaking.

 Palestinians accused the Israeli government of being behind the arrest.
-In a statement, Home Secretary Theresa May said that she sought to have Saleh deported for his extremist views.
+In a statement, Home Secretary Theresa May said that she sought to have Salah deported for his extremist views.

 A judicial review of the arrest of Salah took place on 30 September 2011 during which the court ruled that Salah was entitled to damages due to wrongful detention.
 In response, May sought to ban Salah.
 On 26 October, an immigration tribunal concluded that May had been justified in her position.
-The tribunal stated that it is "satisfied that the appellant has engaged in the unacceptable behaviour of fostering hatred which might lead to intercommunity violence in the UK."
+The tribunal stated that it is: "satisfied that the appellant has engaged in the unacceptable behaviour of fostering hatred which might lead to intercommunity violence in the UK".

 Salah successfully appealed the decision.
 The court ruled that there were no grounds for expelling him nor denying him freedom of speech and that he wasn't a danger to British society.